 We also focus on the issue of convergence.
 Can we reasonably expect poor countries to catch up with their rich neighbours?
 Or are regions like Sub-Saharan Africa doomed to poverty?
-The Solow model is partly useful in organising our thoughts although we need to break free from its many restrictions to get to the heart of the matter.
+The Solow model can help organise thoughts although we need to break free from its many restrictions for deeper insights.

 As underlined in session 3, TFP is not simply about technology but also about institutions and politics.
 If you are not convinced then maybe we need to talk about Britain’s surge in GDP per capita since the mid-18th century.
 Was it just tech know-how (steam engines and all that)?
 Or maybe the extraordinary public-private partnership with the aforementioned East India Company had something to do with it.